 Purchasing real estate is not always straightforward in another country.
 Before deciding to buy, it is important to understand the rules of the country you are moving to.
 For example, in Mexico foreigners are prohibited from owning property within 31 miles of the coast, so property is often held inside corporations or trusts, which can create tax issues for U.S. citizens.
 In addition, there may also be different inheritance laws that could affect property.
 For example, in France, children have priority over a surviving spouse.

 Traditional Medicare does not provide coverage for hospital or medical costs outside the United States, so if you are retiring in another country, you will need to purchase health insurance from another source.
-If you return to the United States, you will still be covered by Medicare Part A, which covers hospital stays, but unless you paid the premiums for Medicare Part B while you were away, you may have to pay a penalty to enroll in Medicare Part B. For more information about Medicare while traveling or living overseas, click here.
+If you return to the United States, you will still be covered by Medicare Part A, which covers hospital stays, but unless you paid the premiums for Medicare Part B while you were away, you may have to pay a penalty to enroll in Medicare Part B. For more information, see this resource about Medicare while traveling or living overseas.